allo-protocol/docs/pages/allo/building-on-allo.md

 of the interactions your application has with Allo will be through this contract.
-Ideally, `Allo.sol` is the *only* contract you have to interact with, but that will depend on your allocation strategy and there are cases where additional helper methods and functionality may be necessary for a particular allocation strategy to function.
+Ideally, `Allo.sol` is the *only* contract you have to interact with, but that will depend on your allocation strategy and there are cases where additional helper methods may be necessary for a particular allocation strategy to work.

 In addition to this document, you should review the [Contracts](/overview/contracts) page and the [Indexers](/overview/indexers)